cityuis/qable/lib/qable/generators/app/templates/README.md

 The results of the tests are displayed in console and saved to `reports` folder on the project.

+## Available Steps

+By default Qable include a set of tests useful for testing the behavior of web sites.
+See the [Web Steps file](https://github.com/ableco/qable/blob/master/lib/qable/step_definitions/web_steps.rb) to learn about the available stepts.

 ## Referencing Paths